Bias in Language Models: Beyond Trick Tests and Toward RUTEd Evaluation: Evaluations

-We compute a similar \textit{skew} metric.
-Instead of taking the absolute difference from parity, this metric is the average tendency of the model to return male words/replicates instead of female words/replicates.
+\paragraph{Skew} Rather than the absolute difference from parity, we define the skew metric as the average tendency of the model to return male words or replicates instead of female words or replicates. \mbox{$m^{\text{skew}} = \frac{1}{O}\sum_o \left(p^{\text{m}}_o - p^{\text{f}}_o\right)$}.
 If male words/replicates have a higher probability systematically across all considered occupations, this metric is positive.
 Conversely, if female words/replicates have a systematically higher probability, the metric is negative.
+This metric addresses the tendency of the model towards male or female outputs, irrespective of the current gender distribution in a profession.

+\paragraph{Stereotype} Some studies have measured the difference between stereotypical and anti-stereotypical token generation \citep[e.g.,][]{devassimonmanela2021stereotype, nadeem2020stereoset}.
+We define this metric: \mbox{$m^{\text{stereotype}} = \frac{1}{O} \sum_o \left(p_o^s - p_o^a\right)$}.
+To create a standard benchmark evaluation, the sum ranges over occupations in the benchmark.
+Here, $O$ represents the number of occupations used in the task.
+Positive values of this metric indicate that generations were more likely to conform with stereotypes.

-\subsection{Statistical Uncertainty}
+\subsection{Statistical uncertainty}

-Because the probabilities in the decontextualized evaluations are directly observed, there is no statistical uncertainty, as we consider the set of prompts to be fixed.
+Because the probabilities in the decontextualized evaluations are directly observed, there is no statistical uncertainty (and therefore no error bars in \Cref{fig:results}).
 For the RUTEd evaluations, we estimate the sampling variance of each estimated probability.
-To properly propagate this uncertainty, we first note that one component used in all of the metrics is $d_o = \hat p_o ^m - \hat p_o^f = \hat{p}_o^m - (1-\hat{p}_o^m)$.
-For the RUTEd tasks, using a simple plug-in estimator of the sampling variance of $\hat{p}_o^m$, we get $d_o = 2\hat{p}_o^m - 1$ with sampling variance $\hat{\sigma}_o^2 = 4\frac{\hat{p}_o^m(1-\hat{p}_o^m)}{n}$.
+To calculate this, we first note that one component used in each metric is \mbox{$d_o = \hat p_o ^m - \hat p_o^f = \hat{p}_o^m - (1-\hat{p}_o^m)$}.
+For the RUTEd tasks, using a simple plug-in estimator of the sampling variance of $\hat{p}_o^m$, we get $d_o = 2\hat{p}_o^m - 1$ with sampling variance \mbox{$\hat{\sigma}_o^2 = 4\frac{\hat{p}_o^m(1-\hat{p}_o^m)}{n}$}.
+We apply this to each of the three metrics in the following two sections---where variance of skew and stereotype are equal, and only one derivation is needed.

-\subsubsection{Neutrality}
+\paragraph{Neutrality}